White Flint Mall: 2011–2023: Mall closure, demolition, redevelopment, and lawsuits

+Lord & Taylor, LLC v.
+White Flint Mall

-It was originally planned that Lord & Taylor would remain through the redevelopment process, however, they were involved in litigation with the mall beginning in July 2013, and went to trial to seek damages on July 28, 2015.
+It was originally planned that Lord & Taylor would remain through the redevelopment process; however, they filed a lawsuit against White Flint Mall, LLLP (a legal affiliate of Lerner) on July 1, 2013, and went to trial to seek damages on July 28, 2015.
 On August 14, 2015, the court ruled that White Flint owed Lord & Taylor $31,000,000.
 White Flint appealed the court's decision; the Fourth Circuit Court of Appeals unanimously upheld the previous verdict in favor of Lord & Taylor, stating that the mall's owners' breached their 1975 contract with Lord & Taylor to maintain the property as a "first-class" mall until 2042.

 The appeals court ruled that mall's owners "could not establish to a 'reasonable certainty' whether and to what extent Lord & Taylor would benefit from the redevelopment".
 The opinion also noted the mall's owners failed to provide the jury with a clear picture of when the new town center would be built, how many buildings it would include and what types of businesses would be expected to lease space in it.
 The appeals court ruled that the $31,000,000 was a reasonable estimation of lost profits and future construction costs to reconfigure the store.
 However, this never came to pass.
-On August 2, 2020, it was announced that Lord & Taylor would close (later in the same month, it was announced that all of their 38 stores would close).
-The store closed on December 28, 2020.
-In fall 2023, the vacant Lord & Taylor and the adjoining parking garage was demolished, leaving the entire site vacant.

-The mall's original site was one of multiple locations in the Washington metropolitan area competing to be Amazon's second headquarters.
-Ultimately, the second headquarters was awarded to New York City and Crystal City, Virginia, allowing Lerner to continue its original redevelopment plans.